Leather is under environmental scrutiny, and that’s a good thing

 Demanding change from inside the supply chain

 Change is also coming from inside the supply chain, where automotive leather producers lead the charge.
-These large, often multi-national organisations are governed by institutional standards such as OHSAS 18001 and ISO 14001, regardless of whether they are in Europe or not.
+These large, often multi-national organizations are governed by institutional standards such as OHSAS 18001 and ISO 14001, regardless of whether they are in Europe or not.
 Their high standards affect the meat producers that supply the automotive leather makers, as well as the markets that are served by their final, high-quality product.

 In Europe, tanneries can also apply for certification through bodies such as the Institute of Quality Certification for the Leather Sector (ICEC).
 They have an online database of tanneries that adhere to standards, based on environmental, ethical, social, product and economic sustainability.
 ICEC reports significant improvements in their 2018 sustainability report on all levels.